almcc/compose-cutter/README.md

 # compose-cutter

-A cookie cutter template to create a docker-compose file with chosen services in the current directory.
+A cookie cutter template to create a docker-compose file with a set of selected services in the current directory.

 ## Running